-I was required to complete the medical requirements after being selected to pursue the Master's Degree in Science and Technology as it was formally conducted.
+I went there to complete the medical requirements to pursue my Master's Degree.
 After paying Nu.
 450 at the hospital, a representative in the registration department informed us that all medical requirements will be performed, with the exception of ENT, which does not remain open during off-hour clinic unless specific situations are recommended.
 So we were told to come back the next day, only to find out that specialists were engaged in Operation Theater.

 My friends and I returned on the third day and were delighted to be the first in line.
 But then a guy of notable riches, power, or relative bravery yanked open the door and walked in.
 The incomplete door closing swept their lengthy non-medical conversation outdoors.